 Providing optimal comfort and space for every passenger is at the core of the Qantas Dreamliner design which features 236 seats - less than most other aircraft of its type.

 The aircraft is fitted with state-of-the-art technology to reduce turbulence, improve noise quality and reduced aircraft vibrations for a smoother flight.
 Every seat has been designed to offer the ultimate comfort for long-haul flyers.
-The Business Suites and Premium Economy seats featured on the Dreamliner will also be installed on the airline’s Airbus A380 fleet from 2019 onwards as part of an upgrade of its largest long-range aircraft.
+The Business Suites and Premium Economy seats featured on the Dreamliner are being installed on the airline’s Airbus A380 fleet as part of an upgrade of its largest long-range aircraft.

 The windows in our Dreamliner are 65% larger than comparable aircraft windows, providing an increased sense of space and the opportunity for passengers to see more of the world.